How do you write a successful business blog?

 The keyword and topic must ALWAYS match the searchers intent.

 Google knows if you are achieving this objective after observing the bounce rate.
 This is why keyword stuffing is essentially useless.
-If you are on page one of Google for a search term, but the bounce rate is high, you will not remain in Page 1 for long, because Google takes bounce rate into consideration when it comes to ranking.
+If you are on page one of Google for a search term, but the bounce rate is high, you will not remain on Page 1 for long, because Google takes bounce rate into consideration when it comes to ranking.
 They want to give people two things: the best content that matches the searcher’s intent AND a good user experience.
-This is why they prioritize things like AMP, speed, HTTPS and mobile-friendly sites.
+This is why they prioritize things like AMP, speed, HTTPS, and mobile-friendly sites.
 User Experience matters just as much as the words on a page do when you are trying to rank.
 If your content is great but the user experience is poor, your chances at ranking will always remain low.
 You have to think about breaking up your text with visuals and graphics to keep people on the page for longer.
 Write for humans instead of robots, but also make sure your content can be understood by both.

 Does your article give searchers what they are looking for?
 Or does it lead them on a wild good chase?